 The eight most common food allergens include: cow’s milk, eggs, peanuts, soy, tree nuts, finned fish, shellfish and wheat (gluten).
 According to the FDA, they account for approximately 90% of all food allergies in the United States.

 Previously, the American Academy of Pediatrics (AAP) recommended that the introduction of certain highly allergenic foods be delayed in high-risk children.
-However, recent studies have proven that early introduction of peanuts and other common allergens may decrease the chances of developing allergies.
-Clark recommends following new guidelines to slowly introduce these foods after the addition of solid foods, which often occurs during a baby’s first 4 to 6 months.
+However, the AAP now recognizes that early introduction of peanuts decreases the chance of developing peanut allergies.
+Clark recommends following new guidelines to slowly introduce allergenic foods after the addition of solid foods, which often occurs during a baby’s first 4 to 6 months.

 Tips on introducing new foods